-Recon brings a vertically integrated solution that places a premium on speed, data fidelity, connectivity, redundancy and resiliency.
+Recon brings a real-time actionable solution that places a premium on speed, data fidelity, connectivity, redundancy and resiliency.

 Key market distinctions include: